 - Fruit, nuts, granola, cinnamon (any topping you like)

 Mix all the ingredients in a sealed container and place overnight inside the fridge.
 In the morning just spoon out the amount you need and add fruit, seeds, granola, cinnamon or anything you like.
-Some people mix it with yogurt or oats.
+Some people mix it with yoghurt or oats.
 Endless possibilities.

 Overnight Chia Seeds with Mango, Strawberries and Cinnamon